Armada vs. Armada

-It can be set to high trajectory for bigger damage and AoE, but lower fire rate and accuracy.
+It can be set to high trajectory for bigger damage and Area of Effect (AoE), but lower fire rate and accuracy.
 This is helpful when you have to shoot over obstacles.

 It can overshoot all T1 structures and units, but keep in mind that it requires a lot of metal to build.
 In most cases this metal is better spent into mobile units or tech advancement.